wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

-# Developing WordPress Blocks without React or a build process
+# Developing WordPress Blocks without JSX or a build process

 One of the benefits of working with WordPress, is that there are often many ways to do the same thing.